Logius-standaarden/fsc-core/draft-fsc-core-00.md

 ## Consuming a Service

 A Peer can consume a Service by sending request for said Service to an Outway.
-The Outway will request an access token from the Peer offering the Service before proxying the request to the Inway.
-The access token is used to authorize the connection.
+The request must include an access token provided by the Peer providing the Service.
 The Inway will validate the access token and proxy the request to the Service.

 !---